nerdyrasa/where-to-live/README.md

 ## Overview ##

-This repository contains the source for a web app, built with Python microframework Flask and Bootstrap since I am stylistically challenged.
+This repository contains the source for a web app, built with Python microframework Flask, Bootstrap and WTForms.
 The idea of the web app comes from my desire to relocate--I'm simply tired of Wisconsin winters.
 Therefore, I'm looking very closely at climate.
 There are other factors like walkability, affordability, and number of coffee houses, that I will incorporate in future updates

 ## Requirements ##
 I developed this project using a virtual environment in PyCharm using Python 3.4.
 I use the following packages: